Ty Dillon: Cup Series

 After a rough first half of 2018, Dillon managed to avoid several 'big ones' to finish a then career-best sixth place in the Coke Zero Sugar 400 at Daytona.
 This was Dillon's first career top-ten finish in the Cup Series in 71 starts.

-To start the 2019 season, Dillon managed to score another sixth place finish, reminiscent of his previous Daytona top-ten.
+To start the 2019 season, Dillon managed to score another sixth-place finish, reminiscent of his previous Daytona top-ten.
 Once again, he avoided multiple large wrecks to get sixth place.
 Dillon managed to run as high as fifth place in overtime.
 At Bristol, Dillon won his first stage ever after holding off Clint Bowyer in a two-lap shootout after a restart in stage 1, finishing the race in 15th.
 In the GEICO 500, Dillon won his second stage in his career, winning the first stage.
 Dillon also scored his first-ever top-five finish and highest finish in his cup career at the rain-shortened July Daytona race, with a fourth place.
 Along with Joey Logano, Dillon was running at the checkered flag at every single race run during the season.
-Like 2017, he finished 24th in points.
+Like in 2017, he finished 24th in points.

 Dillon's 2020 season started with a DNF at that year's Daytona 500, finishing 30th.
 The next week at Las Vegas, Dillon finished tenth, his first top-ten at a non-plate track.
 For The Real Heroes 400 at Darlington, he'd start 33rd, determined after a random draw, and finish 19th.
 The starting positions for the upcoming Toyota 500 would be determined by inverting the top-twenty finishers of The Real Heroes 400, giving Dillon a spot on the front row starting second, alongside Ryan Preece.
 At the YellaWood 500 at Talladega on October 4, 2020, Dillon originally crossed the line and tied his best finish of fourth, but when Matt DiBenedetto was penalized for forcing someone below the yellow line, Dillon was promoted to third and that would be a new career-best finish for him.
 In Germain Racing's final season, Dillon finished 26th in the points standings.

 On September 22, 2020, it was announced that Germain Racing would shut down after the 2020 season due to lack of sponsorship from Geico, and would sell their charter that guarantees the car would drive in every race in a season to the newly-formed 23XI Racing, led by Michael Jordan and Cup driver Denny Hamlin.